As life slowly starts to return to normal, you might be thinking about (or dreading) returning to the gym.

 Whether you’ve been diligently tuning into your Zoom workout class or you’ve been skipping workouts this year, getting physically prepared to return to the gym will be key to your success.

-At-home exercises and movements are great as they allow you to keep your body moving, which is massively important to your overall wellbeing.
+At-home exercises and movements are great as they allow you to keep your body moving.
+This is massively important to your overall wellbeing.
 By simply being in touch with your body, you’ll know what is and isn’t right for you.

 If your old regime feels too much – pull it back for the time being.
 With patience, you’ll be smashing your previous goals in no time.